louisradtke/rdpms-core/README.md

 RDPMS is a project that follows a twofold approach: (1) it may store and process data that was collected especially in robotics and autonomous driving context and (2) may supports sharing and tracking (for legal compliance reasons) of data across multiple instances.

-Find more information in the [RDMxSE workshop](https://nfdixcs.org/event/working-workshop-on-research-data-management-for-and-in-software-engineering-rdmxse%EF%BB%BF) proposal.
+More information can be found in [our proposal](./docs/radtke-proposal-distributed-rdm-system-2024.pdf) for the [RDMxSE workshop](https://nfdixcs.org/event/working-workshop-on-research-data-management-for-and-in-software-engineering-rdmxse%EF%BB%BF).

 ## List of requirements and potentially planned features